 Physical Abuse

 Despite being reported by some elders in the USA, physical abuse is one of the most underreported forms of elder abuse.
-Physical abuse can include all forms of physical harm or violence that can injure the older person.
+Physical abuse can include all forms of bodily harm or violence that can injure the older person.
 Physical abuse can exist in the form of slapping, shoving, and scratching.
+These kinds of injuries can have deadly consequences and complicate existing health problems.

 Psychological Abuse

-Psychological abuse is about the situations that can occur at nursing homes where the elderly feel demeaned, belittled, or intimated through words or actions.
+Psychological abuse is about the situations that can occur at nursing homes where the elderly feel demeaned, belittled, or intimidated through words or actions.
+A study found that 29% of respondents experienced psychological abuse, with increased vulnerability among women, low-income individuals, and those with chronic diseases.
 Usually, the victims of mental abuse experience feeling attacked in their mental and emotional health instead of sustaining physical injuries.

 Physical abuse can cause your loved one to go through stress, anxiety, and other mental health issues.